-School staff must plan and implement family involvement activities that exemplify ongoing and meaningful consultation of the families whose children benefit from Title I, Part A services.
-Find the information you need — requirements, tools and resources — to build an effective parent involvement program.
+School staff must plan and implement parent and family engagement activities that exemplify ongoing and meaningful consultation of the families whose children benefit from Title I, Part A services.
+Find the information you need — requirements, tools and resources — to build an effective parent and family engagement program.

 Federal law — through the Title I, Part A program — makes it possible to expand basic educational programs with services and interventions that support struggling learners.
 Parent involvement with the decisions school and district staff make about services and interventions is critical to the quality of a child’s life at school and their academic success.

 Visit our resources page to find out:

 - How Title I, Part A programs work

 - What a school and district must do to keep parents informed and involved

 - What a parent can do to enrich a child’s experience of teaching and learning

 - Download parent guides to Title I, Part A programs and school improvement.